 Income Share Agreement: Terms, Conditions, and All that Jazz

 To understand Daniel’s story, let’s back up a minute and go over what an ISA is.
-Put simply, an income share agreement is a binding contract between a school and a student where, instead of paying tuition out of pocket, the student pays with a promise.
+Put simply, an income share agreement is a type of loan between a school and a student where, instead of paying tuition out of pocket, the student pays with a promise.

 That promise usually comes with several conditions that vary by school and program, but the gist of it is this: The school agrees to finance your education throughout your chosen program.
-In exchange, you promise that once you’re earning above a certain gross monthly income, you’ll pay a set percentage of your earnings.
+In exchange, you promise that once you’re earning above a certain gross monthly income, you’ll pay a set percentage of your earnings to settle the debt of your tuition.
 Put another way, the ISA follows a ‘learn now, pay later’ policy.

-To the casual reader, learning about the ISA, or any other unfamiliar financial product, may sound intimidating.
+To the casual reader, learning about the ISA loan, or any other unfamiliar financial product, may sound intimidating.
 But it shouldn’t be.
 To start, let’s talk about a few features of income share agreements.

 - ISAs Expire

-An income share agreement, unlike a student loan, does not take decades to fulfill.
-A 2019 study conducted by insurance company New York Life revealed that student loans take an average of 18.5 years to complete.
+An income share agreement loan, unlike a traditional student loan, does not take decades to fulfill.
+A 2019 study conducted by insurance company New York Life revealed that traditional student loans take an average of 18.5 years to complete.

 ISAs generally take half of that to complete, with others, such as General Assembly’s, taking less.
 ISAs usually have a payment window, too.
 If participants don’t fulfill their ISA before the payment window closes, their agreement expires, as long as they’ve complied with the terms of their contract.